 More than 240 beautiful volumes published in the 1600s make up the Macclesfield Collection.
 These titles were part of the theology library in Shirburn Castle, home of the Earl of Macclesfield.
 They are a gift to the Kinlaw Library Archives and available for research to interested individuals.
 A complete bibliography of the items in this collection may be found here.

 Asbury University owns The Whited Collection, donated by alumnus Dr. Vaughn Whited (Class of 1947), which contains many rare books pertaining to John Wesley and Methodism.

 The Reid Collection contains books that were owned by Dr. Alex Reid.
 Dr. Reid and his wife, Hazel, were Methodist missionaries in the former Belgian Congo.
 This collection contains Dr. Reid's written works as well as other volumes related to African anthropology and missiology.
-The Archives also holds many watercolor paintings by Hazel Reid of African wildflowers.
+The Archives also owns watercolor paintings of African wildflowers by Hazel Reid.

 The Pickett Collection contains books that were owned by Bishop J.Waskom Pickett, a renowned missionary to India.
 This collection contains Pickett's written works as well as many other volumes related to missions, evangelism, Methodism, and Indian culture.

 The Fogal Collection, donated by Asbury alumnus James Fogal (Class of 1996),contains numerous volumes on the subject of cults and world religions.